 Learning how to set boundaries so you don’t invade each other’s private space is tricky.
-We are sold a beautifully packaged lie that if you are in love, you want to be continuously serenaded by the presence of your partner.
+We are sold a beautifully packaged lie that if you are in love, you want to be continuously serenaded by your partner’s presence.
 This is far from true.
-The secret to a healthy and long relationship is understanding that you both have individual identities which need their own room for growth.
+The secret to a healthy and long relationship is understanding that you both have individual identities which need room for growth.

 Because most people are afraid that saying “I need space” is the equivalent of “I want to break up”, they never let their partners know their feelings.
 So if you have been wondering how to tell someone you need space without hurting their feelings, we are here to help you.
 We have decoded the best way to ask for space in a relationship with the help of Shazia Saleem (Masters in Psychology), who specializes in separation and divorce counseling.

 How Do You Politely Tell Someone You Need Space?